Marie-Christine Coisne-Roquette

 Marie-Christine Coisne-Roquette (born 4 November 1956) is a French businesswoman.
 She serves as the chairwoman and chief executive officer of Sonepar.

 Early life

 Marie-Christine Coisne-Roquette was born on 4 November 1956.
 Her great, great grandfather, Henri Coisne co-founded Sonepar with Léopold Lambert in 1862; it was a textile company, and it later became a distributor of electrical equipment.

 Coisne-Roquette graduated from Paris Nanterre University, where she earned a degree in English and Law.

 Career

 Coisne-Roquette began her career as a lawyer in 1980, when she joined Cabinet Sonier & Associés.
 She became a director of Sonepar in 1983, and joined the company in 1988.
 She has served as its chairwoman since 1998 and as its chief executive officer since 2002.

 Coisne-Roquette is the founder and co-CEO of Financière de la Croix Blanche.
 She is also the founder of Roco Industries.

-Coisne-Roquette serves on the board of directors of Total S.A.
-She served on the Executive Committee of the Mouvement des Entreprises de France from 2009 to 2013.
-She serves on the board of directors of the Association Nationale des Sociétés par Actions.